SEO vs SEM

 - Adjust campaigns based on performance

-Side note: this screenshot is from our agency Ads account.
-Our ads had more than 1B impressions in the last 10 years, with more than $3M spent on clicks…before we stopped offering SEM services (more on that below).
+Side note: this screenshot is from our agency Google AdWords account.
+Our ads had more than 1B impressions for specific keywords in the last 10 years, with more than $3M spent on clicks…before we refined our online marketing services (more on that below).

 What is included in Search Engine Optimization (SEO)?

-Now that we have covered SEM, what is typically included with SEO?
+Now that we have covered SEM, what is typically included within an SEO strategy?

 Here are different types of SEO:

-Here are types of SEO management activities performed:
+Here are types of SEO campaign management activities performed:

 - Keyword Research